animeshon/docs/docs/graphql/quickstarts.md

 :::caution

-The standalone documentation might be removed at any time, not being essential and quite messy
+The standalone documentation might be removed in the future, not being essential and sometimes even confusing.

 :::

 ------

 ## Test on Playground
-The easiest way to get hands on our GraphQL interface and starting familiarize with them is to navigate to our [GraphQL Playground](https://api.animeshon.com/graphql) and get started building some queries.
+The easiest way to get familiar with our GraphQL APIs is to visit our [GraphQL Playground](https://play.animeshon.com/) and play with GraphQL queries from there.

 ## Get Started
 It's possible to connect to the GraphQL endpoint `https://api.animeshon.com/graphql` using whatever GraphQL client you are familiar with.

 ### HTTP Rerquest
-GraphQL queries are simply POST request to the endpoint and is therefore possible to send query and get data even without a client by senting plain HTTP request:
+GraphQL queries are simple POST requests to an endpoint and it is therefore possible to send queries and fetch data even without a client by sending plain HTTP request:

 ```js
 curl \